On possible issues of Backus average: Introduction

 \section{Introduction}

 The Backus average is a method that produces a homogenous medium that is long-wave equivalent to an inhomogeneous stack of thin layers.
-Notwithstanding the ubiquitous acceptance of the Backus average, it has been the topic of recent study for~\citet{AdamusEtAl2018} and~\citet{BosEtAl2017a,BosEtAl2017b,BosEtAl2018} as well as~\cite{DaltonSlawinski2016} and~\citet{DaltonEtAl2018}.
-While the mathematical underpinnings of the Backus approach are analyzed by~\citet{BosEtAl2017a}, there may exist a possible issue with the sole mathematical approximation used by Backus~\citep{BosEtAl2017b}.
+Notwithstanding the ubiquitous acceptance of the Backus average, it has been the topic of recent study for~\citet{AdamusEtAl2018} and~\citet{BosEtAl2017,BosEtAl2018,BosEtAl2019} as well as~\cite{DaltonEtAl2019} and~\citet{DaltonKaderali2020}.
+While the mathematical underpinnings of the Backus approach are analyzed by~\citet{BosEtAl2017}, there may exist a possible issue with the sole mathematical approximation used by Backus~\citep{BosEtAl2018}.

-In spite of stability conditions,~\citet{BosEtAl2017b} demonstrate that it is mathematically and physically possible for the relative error of the Backus product approximation to equal 100\%\,.
-Herein, we show that it is unlikely for such an error to occur within the context of seismology at a regional scale.
+In spite of stability conditions,~\citet{BosEtAl2018} demonstrate that it is mathematically and physically possible for the relative error of the Backus product approximation to equal 100\%\,.
+Herein, we show that it is unlikely for such an error to occur within the context of seismology.